To schedule an appointment, please call (415) 794-5243

 Many of my clients come to me looking for help with sex and intimacy.
 I see people who have a desire to share deep parts of themselves, but experience barriers that keep them from doing so, patterns that put painful limits on their relationships.
 I have noticed that many people have a hard time asking for what they want from partners out of fear and shame.
 Together, we explore issues, address suffering, and find useful strategies to support wholehearted living.

-Natalie is a licensed mental-health professional in San Francisco.
-She also serves Berkeley, Oakland, and the Peninsula.
+Natalie is a licensed mental-health professional in downtown San Francisco.

 870 Market St., Ste.
 1055